HadrienG2/spack-based-docker/README.md

 orthodoxy of RHEL / CentOS.
 But package management systems are here to help.

 This project uses a two-layer packaging structure.
-In the first layer, build automation is provided by the Spack package manager, which allows you to install HEP software by typing simple commands like
-`spack install gaudi@develop +optional`, letting Spack take care of figuring out the missing dependencies and building everything.
+In the first layer, build automation is provided by the Spack package manager, which allows you to build and install HEP software by typing simple commands like `spack install gaudi@develop +optional`.
+Spack will then take care of figuring out the missing dependencies and automatically build everything.

-Since some HEP software takes a very long time to build, you may want to use pre-built packages.
+Since some HEP software takes a very long time to build, you may also want to use pre-built packages.
 For now, these are provided in the form of a stack of Docker images.
-Later on, other container systems may be tried out, and if Spack's support for binary mirrors improves, we may even be able to use that.
+In the future, other container systems will be tried out, and if Spack's support for binary mirrors improves, we will also consider using them.

 ## Repository structure